GhostHeron/PhysicsNotes/notes.md

 Quarks are particles with some elementary charges. can be "up" or "down."
 Exist as quarks and anti-quarks, which are pairs.
 Quarks make up Hadrons, and hadrons are made of three quarks. protons are uud and neutrons are udd (up up down and up down down).<b>
 Mesons are hadrons made up of a quark and its antiquark

+Up quarks have a charge of $\frac{2}{3}$, and down quarks have a charge of $-\frac{1}{3}$

+<br> ANTIMATTER: antimatter particles are particles which have opposite charges as their normal counterparts.
+Matter/ antimatter interaction causes annihilation.
+Annihilation is when a anti-particle interacts with normal matter.
+It then converts into pure energy.

+Collisions between a particle and an antiparticle result in transformation to photons or lighter particle-antiparticle pairs.
+Conservation of charge is still true.
+The collision of an electron and a positron anti-electron results in gamma ray production.
+Two electrons couldn't annihilate each other because of the conservation of charge.
+There would still be two negative charges that couldn't just disappear.